2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-04-02-public-ip-over-vpn.md

 #### Windows Server Router

 This idea is even worse than the Linux router.
 The main reason is that Windows isn't designed for sophisticated routing, so the best we can do is translate individual ports.
 To do this, you have to assign your adjudication application's public IP as an additional IP to the NIC on the routing subnet.
 The side effect is that, by default, when you ping the adjudication application's public IP address, the Windows Server router will respond.
-This can be confusing when your troubleshooting.
+This can be confusing when you're troubleshooting.
 This whole thing is dumb and I hope you don't do it.
 But here's how.

 First, open a PowerShell prompt.
 Ugh, I don't already like this first step to disable the Windows firewall.
 Only do this if this is a test server or if you're initially configuring the server.
 After you get this working, re-enable the firewall with the appropriate holes punched through for your adjudication application.